 - 1. All students currently enrolled in the school are guaranteed a space for the following school year provided all school fees are satisfied and the registration fee for the next year is paid by the in-school registration date. - 2.
 Active parishioners who are siblings of students currently enrolled in Blessed Sacrament School, or whose sibling has recently graduated - 3.
 Active parishioners who are new students to the school and/or children of teachers at Blessed Sacrament School - 4.
 Non-parishioners /Non-active parishioners who are siblings of students currently enrolled and/or out-of-boundary parishioners who are new to the school - 5.
 New, non-parishioner Catholic students, and non-Catholic students will be enrolled on a first come, first served basis.

-Note: Tuition is set according to in-boundary, out-of-boundary and non-parishioner status.
+Note: Tuition is set according active parishioner status.
 Tuition assistance is available for parishioners.

 Kindergarten Age of Admission Policy